quyvu01/FlowX/src/FlowX.Azure.ServiceBus/README.md

-# FlowX.Nats
+# FlowX.Azure.ServiceBus

-FlowX.Nats is an extension package for FlowX that integrates with NATS.io, providing a seamless way to handle message-based communication using FlowX’s Request Flow patterns.
+FlowX.Azure.ServiceBus is an extension package for FlowX that integrates with Azure ServiceBus, providing a seamless way to handle message-based communication using FlowX’s Request Flow patterns.
 This package is ideal for distributed applications that require reliable event-driven architecture.